pushmix/web-notification/README.md

 </script>
 ```

-By default subscription code is set to load opt in prompt stright after the web page is loaded.
-This behavior can be quickly adjusted and tailored to your own needs, for example to display opt in prompt on click event.
+By default, subscription code is set to load opt-in prompt straight after the web page is loaded.
+This behaviour can be quickly adjusted and tailored to your own needs, for example, to display an opt-in prompt on click event.

 ![alt text](https://pushmix.github.io/web-notification/img/new_4.png "Preview opt in prompt")

-Visit the section of your website where you have added the subscription code to ensure the opt in prompt is working as expected.
-Any changes to the subscription details applied on the dashboard will have immediate effect in the opt in prompt, web page reload may be required.
+Visit the section of your website where you have added the subscription code to ensure the opt-in prompt is working as expected.
+Any changes to the subscription details applied in the dashboard will have an immediate effect in the opt-in prompt, web page reload may be required.

-Opt in prompt can be used to subscribe for push notifications as well as toggle subscription states or unsubscribe from further notifications.
+An opt-in prompt can be used to subscribe for web push notifications as well as toggle subscription states or unsubscribe from further notifications.

-Notification scription is based on Web Browser token and one device can subscribe multiply times.

-### Sending Notifications
+### Sending Web Push Notifications

-Dashboard displays one or more of your subscriptions summary.
-Press Push Notification button at the bottom of subscription card.
+The dashboard displays one or more of your subscriptions summary.
+Press `Push Notification` button at the bottom of subscription card.

-There are three steps that you will need to go through to prepare notification message: Select Audience, Enter Content and Actions.
+There are three steps that you will need to go through to prepare notification message: `Select Audience`, `Enter Content` and `Actions`.